Flora and Fauna Survey

 Councils and other consent authorities are required to consider the impact of developments on the natural environment which includes flora and fauna and their habitats.

 Arbor Ecological undertakes flora and fauna surveys to match types and scales of development.
 Vegetation and fauna habitat assessments are the minimum level of survey for relatively small scale developments such as housing developments.
-More comprehensive ecological surveys may be required for large scale developments and subdivisions to determine the likelihood of threatened species using the site.
+More comprehensive ecological surveys may be required for large scale developments and subdivisions to determine the likelihood of threatened species using or occupying the site.

 We use a range of survey techniques to examine types, extents and conditions of vegetation communities and habitats, including threatened species habitats and Endangered Ecological Communities (EECs).
 Fauna habitat assessments often focus on detecting signs of fauna site use and occupation of sites via scats, tracks, feed trees, hollow bearing trees, fallen logs, rock outcrops, leaf litter, wetlands, waterways and other site features.
 We work closely with fauna handling and survey experts as required for fauna surveys.

 Threatened species assessment findings and management recommendations are often central to flora and fauna survey reports.
 We use industry recognised survey and assessment guidelines to ensure the assessments meet council and government agency requirements.